Dust mites look scary. So you might ask, “Are their air purifiers for dust mites? Can air purifiers kill dust mites?”

 Wait, Dust Mites Need to Be in The Air

 Hang on, dust mites need to be in the air for an air purifier to capture them.
-The problem is they live in, so they’re not usually floating in the air.
+The problem is they live in carpet, bedding, and upholstered furniture, so they’re not usually floating in the air.

 It turns out dust mites do get thrown into the air.
 When we walk on carpeting, sweep the floor, dust our homes, and change our bed sheets, dust mites get thrown into the air.
-And because they’re so small, they.
+And because they’re so small, they stay suspended in the air for 20 minutes to 2 hours.

 That means purifiers can capture dust mites if you have the purifier on while dusting, changing sheets, or even walking around.
 If you’re try to target dust mites, you might want to scuff your feet along the floor.